Exclusive: Charter may raise Time Warner Cable bid within weeks - sources

 Under the proposed deal, Comcast would buy the cable systems from Charter if Charter succeeds in acquiring Time Warner Cable.
 The details and timing of a potential agreement remain unclear.

-UBS analyst John Hodulik said in a research note on Friday that a bid of $140 to $145 would be necessary to get support from Time Warner Cable investors.
+UBS analyst John Hodulik said in a research note on Friday that a bid of $140-145 would be necessary to get support from Time Warner Cable investors.

-(Reporting by Liana Baker and Soyoung Kim in New York; Editing by David Gregorio and Lisa Shumaker)
+(Reporting by Liana Baker and Soyoung Kim in New York; Editing by David Gregorio)